 Positive trainers like me focus on teaching behaviors that we want the dog to do, rather than focusing on punishing behaviors we don’t like.
 We also put great emphasis on giving dogs an element of choice, using natural motivators to encourage problem solving and techniques to increase confidence and promote emotional stability.
 The alternative is exacerbating emotional anxiety and instability with traditional techniques (force, punishment & domination) and devices (shock/e-collars).
 These punishing and aversive methods are intended to suppress negative behavior without understanding why the behavior is occurring in the first place and with little emphasis on teaching the dog what to do different in a similar situation.
 From the dogs perspective, "okay you don't want me to jump, but what do you want me to do?".

 A good Dog Trainer understands and utilizes Learning Theory.

 In summary, positive reinforcement training has 4 components:

 * Negative Punishment - I know it sounds scary but it's not.
 In Applied Behavioral Science all that means is to remove things that dogs want in order to reduce unwanted behaviors.
-We take away away attention, a treat or a toy and then utilize other ways to get the behavior we want.
-That includes ignoring, interrupting or redirecting behaviors we don’t like onto alternate behaviors that encourage the dog’s success.
+We take away attention, a treat or a toy and then utilize other positive alternatives to get the behavior we want.
+That includes ignoring, interrupting or redirecting behaviors we don’t like onto other behaviors that encourage the dog’s success.
 An example.
 My dog jumps up to lick my face.
 What does he want?
 Attention.
 What do I do?
 He jumps, I turn away and ignore the behavior and wait for him to get down.
 I wait a few moments and then I ask him for a sit, which I reinforce with food.
 I'm removing attention (Negative Punishment) and asking him for a sit, which I then reinforce (Positive Reinforcement).